Mark Hatley

 Mark Alison Hatley (September 19, 1949 – July 27, 2004) was an American football player, coach, executive, and administrator who was the de facto General Manager of the Chicago Bears from 1997 to 2000.
 He also held positions for the Ohio State Buckeyes, Tulsa Golden Hurricane, TCU Horned Frogs, Baylor Bears, New Orleans Saints, Kansas City Chiefs, and Green Bay Packers.
 He also played football for the Oklahoma State Cowboys.

 Early life and education

-Mark Hatley was born on September 19, 1949 in Borger, Texas and went to Philips High School.
+Hatley was born on September 19, 1949, in Borger, Texas, and went to Philips High School.
 He went to college at Oklahoma State and played linebacker.

-College Coaching Career
+College coaching career

 Hatley became a coach for the Ohio State Buckeyes after his playing career.
 He also was a coach for the Tulsa Golden Hurricane, TCU Horned Frogs, and Baylor Bears.

 Professional career

 New Orleans Saints

 In 1984 Hatley was signed by the New Orleans Saints as a Scouting and Quality Control Coach.
 In 1985 he was promoted to Secondary Coach.